andreiduca/slim-validation/README.md

 (This is a work in progress)

 - `required`: the value must not be an empty string;
-- `requiredBy`: the value must not be empty **only if** a related input is completed;
+- `requiredBy`: the value must not be empty **only if** a related input is not empty;
 - `numeric`: the value must contain only digits;
+- `integer`: the value must be a valid integer (negative values allowed);
-- `min`: the value must be numeric and greater than or equal to the provided parameter;
+- `min`: the value must be an integer greater than or equal to the provided parameter;
-- `max`: the value must be numeric and lower than or equal to the provided parameter;
+- `max`: the value must be an integer lower than or equal to the provided parameter;
-- `range`: the value must be numeric and fall in the range provided using the format `1..10`;
+- `range`: the value must be an integer in the range provided using the format `1..10`;
 - `number`: the value must match one of the following number formats: `-12345.6789`, `-12345,6789`, `-12,345.6789`, `-12.345,6789` (the negative sign and the fractional part are optional);
 - `minLength`: the value's length must be more than or equal to the provided parameter;
 - `maxLength`: the value's length must be less than or equal to the provided parameter;
-- `email`: the value must match the W3C compliant email Regex (see http://www.w3.org/TR/html-markup/input.email.html#input.email.attrs.value.single);
+- `email`: the value must match a "practical RFC 5322" regex: (see http://www.regular-expressions.info/email.html)
-- `phone`: (not implemented yet; different countries have different formats).